morevna6/Amoc-Research-Program/PROJECT_STATUS.md

 * a production-ready data pipeline;
 * a finished scientific model.

-Such claims may only be considered during later phases and must be supported by appropriate datasets, methods, uncertainty analysis, validation, and comparison with existing scientific literature.
+Such claims may only be considered during later phases and must be supported by appropriate datasets, methods, uncertainty analysis, validation, physical interpretation, and comparison with existing scientific literature.

 ---